© Polina Tankilevitch

 Chocolate causes blood sugar levels to rise quickly.

-Carbohydrates from refined sugars or white flour are also referred to as 'empty calories' because they provide little to no nutrients and cause blood sugar levels to rise quickly.
-They are mainly found in sweets like chocolate and gummy bears, soft drinks, and sweetened beverages, white bread, white rice, and pastries.
+Carbohydrates from refined sugars or white flour are also referred to as “empty calories” because they provide little to no nutrients and cause blood sugar levels to spike quickly.
+They are mainly found in sweets like chocolate and gummy bears, soft drinks and sweetened beverages, white bread, white rice, and pastries.

-'These carbohydrates can lead to an increased risk of overweight, type 2 diabetes, and cardiovascular diseases,' explains Willemsen.
-'However, only when consumed in large quantities and regularly.'
+“These carbohydrates can lead to an increased risk of overweight, type 2 diabetes, and cardiovascular diseases,“ explains Willemsen.
+“However, only if they are consumed in large amounts and regularly.”

-According to the nutrition expert, it's all about balance: A piece of chocolate for dessert is perfectly fine if the rest of the diet is fresh, balanced, and varied.
-If the craving for a whole chocolate bar does prevail, she recommends snacking on these types of carbohydrates together with proteins (e.g., nuts, Greek yogurt, curd cheese, or a sugar-free protein shake) 'because proteins keep blood sugar stable and can reduce negative symptoms such as cravings and energy fluctuations.'
+According to the nutrition expert, it’s all about balance: A piece of chocolate for dessert is perfectly fine if the rest of the diet is fresh, balanced, and varied.
+If the craving for a whole chocolate bar prevails, she recommends snacking on these types of carbohydrates together with proteins (e.g., nuts, Greek yogurt, quark, or a sugar-free protein shake) “because proteins keep blood sugar stable and can reduce negative symptoms such as cravings and energy fluctuations.”

 Sure, sweets and the like are not health-promoting.
-But when it comes to weight, carbohydrates also have the reputation of being fatteners.
-This is based on the assumption that blood sugar and thus insulin levels influence fat storage and thus favor overweight.
-Many low-carb diets, such as the Glyx diet, the Montignac or Logi method, share the view that the more carbohydrates drive up blood sugar levels, the worse they are considered.
+When it comes to weight, carbohydrates also have the reputation of being fattening.
+This is based on the assumption that blood sugar and thus insulin levels influence fat storage and thus promote overweight.
+Many low-carb diets, such as the Glyx diet, the Montignac or Logi method, have in common that carbohydrates are considered worse the more they spike blood sugar levels.

-After a very carbohydrate-rich meal, such as spaghetti carbonara with white bread, blood sugar levels shoot up – and then fall steeply shortly afterward.
-So after a short phase of satiety, cravings develop.
-And this easily leads to further eating or snacking.
+After a very carbohydrate-rich meal, for example, spaghetti carbonara with white bread, blood sugar levels shoot up - and then drop sharply shortly after.
+So, after a short period of satiety, cravings occur.
+And this easily leads to continued eating or snacking.

-Another reason carbohydrates in excess can lead to obesity: The storage capacities of our liver and our muscles are limited.
-The glucose that can no longer be stored there is therefore converted into fat and then stored in fat deposits.
-In short: Carbohydrates, especially 'empty' ones, can lead to obesity if consumed in excess.
+Another reason why excessive carbohydrates can lead to overweight: The storage capacities of our liver and our muscles are limited.
+Glucose that can no longer be stored there is therefore converted into fat and then stored in fat deposits.
+In short: Carbohydrates, especially "empty" ones, can lead to overweight if consumed in excess.

 © Eva Bronzini